GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 Loghub provides various regexes for log preprocessing.
 These regexes were selected based on the domain knowledge for each system.
 We summarized the regexes and de-duplicated them as follows:
 ![image](./plots/default-regex.png?raw=true)

 According to RQ1, we found that using all these default regexes is insufficient for variable detection in the preprocessing stage.
 Hence, we carried out a study on the non-matchable variables from Loghub-2k and manually categorized them.
 The two authors independently labeled a small subset and discussed the category range.
 Leveraging the range, the two authors then labeled the remaining variables independently and discussed the final labels.
-The variable types and their ratios are shown here:
+The labeled variables can be checked at ``not_matched_variables.csv``.
+A summary of the variable types and their ratios is available here:

 ![image](./plots/non-matchable.png?raw=true)